cockroachdb/docs/cockroachcloud/authorization.md

 ---
-title: Access Management in CockroachDB Cloud
+title: CockroachDB Cloud Access Management Overview and FAQ
 summary: Learn about the CockroachDB Cloud Authorization features and concepts
 toc: true
 docs_area: manage
 ---

-This page covers essential concepts related to access management in {{ site.data.products.db }}:
+This page covers the essential concepts related to access management (authorization) in {{ site.data.products.db }}

+Procedures for managing access are covered in [Managing Access in {{ site.data.products.db }}](managing-access.html).

+**Contents**:

 - Overview of the {{ site.data.products.db }} two-level authorization
 - Organization User Roles